postmanlabs/labs-docs/src/pages/docs/administration/billing.md

 Monthly teams can switch to an annual plan at any time by navigating to the [billing dashboard](https://go.postman.co/billing/overview) and selecting **Edit Plan** on the right.

 Select to pay **Monthly** or **Annual** and confirm your changes.
 Note that annual teams can only switch to a monthly plan at the end of their current billing cycle.
 You can find the end date of your current billing cycle under **Overview**.
+Postman will send an email notification about the billing cycle change to Billing team members.

 <img alt="Edit plan billing frequency" src="https://assets.postman.com/postman-docs/billing-dashboard-edit-plan-billing-frequency-v9.1.jpg" width="400px"/>